 In addition to this we are a forward thinking and dynamic team if we feel that the cohort member requires something we don’t already have, we will source it if it fits with three rules and the Behavioural Change Stairway.

-Award by the Night Time Industries Association for our work helping the community.
+We have been awarded an award by the Night Time Industries Association for our work helping the community,